Can negative bare couplings make sense? The $\vec{\phi}^4$ theory at large $N$: Conclusion

-Negative couplings can be meaningful and useful in a quantum field theory.
+Negative couplings, as long known by those studying $\PT$-symmetric non-Hermitian theories, can be meaningful and useful in a quantum field theory.
 The theory simply has to be path-integrated on some complex domain; the fields (e.g. $\vec{\phi}$) can no longer be real.
 However, $\PT$ (or some antilinear) symmetry of the Lagrangian and of the asymptotic Stokes wedges in which the domain terminates appears to be important for ensuring a physical result for quantities like the partition function.
 The existence of $\PT$-symmetric theories with complex or negative couplings, like the $\PT$-symmetric $-g\phi^4$ theory, indicates that a coupling constant need not be positive in order to have a predictive interacting theory.
+Although this is already known by many, I hope to emphasize it here to the broader community.

-The implication of this present work is that the coupling constant of the $\vec{\phi}^4$ theory at large $N$ is only positive in the IR, while the bare coupling is negative.
+The implication of this present work, in line with prior work, is that the coupling constant of the $\vec{\phi}^4$ theory at large $N$ is only positive in the IR, while the bare coupling is negative.
 A negative bare coupling from the renormalization was already discussed in the 70s and 80s by Kobayashi and Kugo \cite{Kobayashi:1975ev}, by Bardeen and Moshe \cite{Bardeen:1983}, and by Stevenson, All\`es, and Tarrach \cite{Stevenson:1985,Stevenson:1987}, but the theory explicitly at negative coupling was never studied.
 As mentioned before, a similar feature appears in the Lee model, which has a purely imaginary bare coupling \cite{Kleefeld:2004jb,Bender:2004sv}.
 Moreover, it has been pointed out that under Wilsonian renormalization, the effective action of a non-Hermitian $\PT$-symmetric theory can emerge from a Hermitian theory \cite{Bender:2021fxa}.
 Thus a sign change of the coupling under renormalization is expected to be a feature of other theories, too.

-Life simplifies at large $N$ and it may be true that the proper $\PT$-symmetric $-g\vec{\phi}^4/N$ theory at large $N$, for example defined on the domain $\calC_{\PT}$ in \eqref{eq:domain-PT}, extends the positive-coupling (Hermitian) theory above the scale $\LambdaLP$, as was first suggested by Romatschke in \cite{Romatschke:2022jqg}.
+Life simplifies at large $N$ and it may be true that the proper $\PT$-symmetric $-g\vec{\phi}^4/N$ theory at large $N$, for example defined on the domain $\calC_{\PT}$ in \eqref{eq:domain-PT}, does in a sense extend the positive-coupling (Hermitian) theory above the scale $\LambdaLP$, as was first suggested by Romatschke in \cite{Romatschke:2022jqg}.
 My use here of the domain $\calC_-$ in \eqref{eq:domain-neg-coup} is motivated by the domain $\calC_{\PT}$ in \eqref{eq:domain-PT} on which the path integral of the $\PT$-symmetric theory could be defined.

 Moreover, although the domain $\calC_-$ considered in this paper does not correspond to a Hamiltonian theory with a $\calC\PT$ inner product of states, it still yields a partition function that agrees with that of the physical positive-coupling theory, and the theory on the domain $\calC_-$ may still be predictive beyond thermodynamic quantities like the pressure $p(\beta)$.